bilgino/angularforddd/README.md

 # Component Tree Design

 When developing a single page application based on the router module, we should primarily think of the component hierarchy and sketch wireframes alongside the component tree.
-That way, we can easily approach a UX-Driven API design.
+This way, we can easily approach an UX-Driven API design.
 The top-down flow ensures that the GUI storyboard is compatible with the resource representation enforced by RESTful practices.
 By mapping a GUI storyboard to the component tree we are able to identify full business use cases.
 The following phase model will be used as a basis: